top of page

 Valletta's 16th-century CE buildings have now been recognised as the backdrop of the famed television series Game of Thrones.
 The city main architecture is Baroque, adding elements of neo-classicism really put one back into a mediaeval fantasy.
 The city was ruled successively by the Phoenicia (Phoenician: 𐤊𐤍𐤏𐤍, Kenāʿan), Ancient Greece (Greek: Ἑλλάς, Hellás), Carthage (Phoenician: 𐤒𐤓𐤕 𐤇𐤃𐤔𐤕‬, Qrt Ḥdšt), Roman Empire (Latin: Imperium Romanum), Byzantine Empire (Greek: Βασιλεία Ρωμαίων, Basileía Rhōmaíōn), Ottoman Empire (Arabic: دولت عثمانيه, Devlet-i ʿOsmānīye) and the Order of the Knights of Saint John (Latin: Ordo Fratrum Hospitalis Sancti Ioannis Hierosolymitani) and hence the city oozes heritage and history everywhere.
 In fact, the city is considered so beautiful that the ruling houses of Europe nicknamed it 'superbissima', meaning 'most proud' in Latin.

-The Great Siege of Malta (L-Assedju l-Kbir) in the mid-16th century CE had a profound impact on the cityscape.
+The Great Siege of Malta (Maltese: L-Assedju l-Kbir) in the mid-16th century CE had a profound impact on the cityscape.
 It captured the European imagination and mobilised the government's resources needed to create the new fortified city of Valletta.
 The city was designed by some of the most respected European military engineers of the period, with the concept of a city as a holistic creation of the late Renaissance, with a uniform grid plan within heavy city walls.

 Toponymy